-Instant Articles is well-known since its introduction in 2015, as a Facebook service that does as the name suggests.
+Instant Articles is well-known since its introduction in 2015 as a Facebook service that does as the name suggests.
 But there have been glitches in its format.
-Facebook tried its best to respond to the issues for making it more publisher-friendly.
+Facebook tried its best to respond to the issues to make it more publisher-friendly.
 But there were still some attribution issues.

 After the launch of Instant Articles, it was expected that it could change the scenario in favor of publishers.
 Facebook was prioritizing friends over publishers in its News Feed Algorithm.
 One would easily wonder if and how Instant Articles was able to change that!